Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 - **TDI** Test Data Input
 - **TDO** Test Data Output

+The JTAG interface can also come with an independant reset signal.
-That said, since there is not independant reset signal, so we will need to use the JTAG reset state.
+That said, since Xilinx JTAG interface do not have this independant reset signal, we will need to use the JTAG FSM reset state as our reset signal.

 {{< figure